GreptimeTeam/docs/docs/user-guide/ingest-data/for-iot/grpc-sdks/java.md

 <div id="ingester-json-type">

-In the [low-level API](#low-level-api), you can specify the column type as `DataType.JSON` using the `addField` method to add a JSON column.
+In the [low-level API](#low-level-api), you can specify the column type as `DataType.Json` using the `addField` method to add a JSON column.
-Then, insert JSON data as a string value.
+Then use map to insert JSON data.

 ```java
 // Construct the table schema for sensor_readings